gophergala/ProjectVolvox/README.md

 Use this tool when debugging or checking values on your system.

 ##Routes
+Workers:
 GET /tasky/v1/workers - returns a list of available worker endpoints
-GET /tasky/v1/workers/{worker_name} - returns a description of the worker and it's usage
+GET /tasky/v1/workers/{worker_name} - returns a list of available tasks to run GET /tasky/v1/workers/{worker_name}/info - returns a description of the worker and it's usage

-GET /tasky/v1/{worker_name} - returns a list of available tasks to run
-POST /tasky/v1/{worker_name} - Creates a new task to run with the worker
+POST /tasky/v1/workers/{worker_name} - Creates a new task to run with the worker and returns a unique task id

+Tasks:
+POST /tasky/v1/task - Create a new task. !!Should we model the task creation to be done here or from the worker?!!
+GET /tasky/v1/task/{task_id} - Fetch details of a single task.
+PUT /tasky/v1/task/{task_id} - Update the configuration of the task.

-PUT /tasky/v1/{worker_name} - Modify the state of the task (cancel, pause, resume)
+POST /tasky/v1/task/{task_id}/actions - Modify the state of the task (cancel, pause, resume, run)
-GET /tasky/v1/{worker_name}/status - returns the status of the worker
+GET /tasky/v1/task/{task_id}/status - returns the status of the task
+GET /tasky/v1/task/{task_id}/statistics - returns the statistics about the task, such as time to complete task

 ## Worker Interface
 The worker interface corresponds to an individual worker type